-Many people looking to build a home often wonder exactly how much it costs and how much new home construction costs per square foot – but this is not an easy question to answer.
+Many people looking to build a home often wonder exactly how much it will add up to, and how much new home construction costs per square foot – but this is not an easy question to answer.
 There are many factors and steps to consider when estimating new home construction costs.

 So, let’s break down the process piece by piece so you have a framework for better estimating your new home construction costs.

-How to Estimate the Cost to Build a New Home
+How to Estimate the Cost of a New Build Home

 1. Determine Your Floor Plans